 Customizing the IDE

-You can switch themes in Visual Studio for Mac by browsing to Visual Studio > Preferences... > Environment > Visual Style and selecting your desired theme from the User Interface Theme drop-down, as illustrated in the screenshot below:
+You can switch themes in Visual Studio for Mac by browsing to Visual Studio > Preferences... > Environment > Visual Style and selecting your desired theme from the User Interface Theme drop-down, as illustrated in the following image:

-Visual Studio for Mac is localized in 13 languages, enabling it to be accessible to more developers.
-The languages currently available are listed below:
+Visual Studio for Mac is localized in the following 13 languages, enabling it to be accessible to more developers:

 - Chinese - China